thoughtspot/thoughtspot.github.io/_end-user/pinboards/about-pinboards.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Pinboards act like live dashboards, and are collections of your related charts, tables, and headline.
+Pinboards act like live dashboards.
+They are collections of your related charts, tables, and headline.

 ## What are pinboards

 You can pin charts and tables to any pinboard which you created, and those that have been shared with you with the **Edit** privilege.
 When you create a pinboard, you can share it with other people with either the **View** or **Edit** privilege.
-Pinboards are interactive, allowing you to perform actions like filtering, excluding values, and drilldown on the visualizations.
+Pinboards are interactive, allowing you to perform actions like filtering, excluding values, and drill down on the visualizations.

 ## Create a pinboard

 To create a pinboard:

-1. Click on **Pinboards**, on the top navigation bar.
+1. Click **Pinboards**, on the top navigation bar.

      ![]({{ site.baseurl }}/images/click_pinboards_icon.png "Pinboards")